How to Stop Facebook Spam Email

 Using the DoNotMail option, you not only save yourself from unnecessary waste and prevent any scam attempt, but you also help protect the environment.
 Here's the best part—if there's a class action suit against the sender, DoNotPay will send you a notification to join and even get compensation—up to 500 dollars!

-Aside from helping you fight spam emails, DoNotPay can give you a hand when dealing with different legal issues.
+Aside from helping you fight spam emails, DoNotPay can give you a hand when dealing with different issues.

 You can access DoNotPay from any .
 Whenever you need us, we are here to help you with: